Nabeelshar/fictioneer/DOCUMENTATION.md

 ### Example Sentences

 Think of the sentence as elevator pitch, something you can tell within a few seconds to get the point across.
 Skip the details, hint at the plot, describe the concept — the story has all the time to tell itself later.
-Because more often than not, readers will only glimpse at a story while browsing.
 Recommendations are not prominently featured on _your_ site, after all.

 > Rebellious heiress and her genius friend commit high-tech heists in a doomed city on the edge of tomorrow.